Sound Processing Utilities

 Parameters:

-• inFile (string) – path- and file-name of infile, if you get the sound from a file.
+• inFile (string or pathlib-path) – path- and file-name of infile, if you get the sound from a file.

 • inData (array) – manually generated sound data; requires “inRate” to be set, too.